-The Buzz Cut: How Much Can We Hold Beyoncé Responsible for Tiffany’s 'Blood Diamond' Ad?
+The Buzz Cut: How Much Can We Hold Beyoncé Responsible for Tiffany’s ‘Blood Diamond’ Ad?

 In The Buzz Cut, we bring you a round-up of all the weird, controversial, and wonderful stories we’ve been reading all week.

 Tiffany & Co’s new campaign was ambitious.
 It featured Jay-Z and Beyoncé, with Bey wearing a necklace with a giant yellow diamond.
 She now claims she didn’t know the giant rock was a blood diamond.
-Black activists who applauded her for creating a tribute to African culture have expressed disappointment at her choice of endorsement.
-Unquestionably, Tiffany holds a large portion of the blame; the beauty of the Tiffany diamond belies the “history of colonization and exploitation of the African continent.”
+Black activists who’d once applauded her for creating a tribute to African culture with her album “Lemonade”, have now expressed disappointment at her choice of endorsement with the Tiffany campaign.
+Unquestionably, Tiffany holds a large portion of the blame, for the beauty of the Tiffany diamond belies the “history of colonization and exploitation of the African continent.”

 *

-R Kelly, Andrew Cuomo, Billy Joel.
+R Kelly, Andrew Cuomo, Bill Cosby.
 All men alleged of sexual abuse are defended by female lawyers, raising a question about women making careers out of defending #MeToo aggressors.
 Their brand is built at the cost of moral compunction: “drawing on one’s own womanhood is a convenient way to blur the line between victim and perpetrator.”

 *